smallhadroncollider/taskell/roadmap.md

 - Editing list title doesn't always have visibility
 - Vertical spacing doesn't work if the current item is blank
 - Empty tasks - i.e. just a space - don't show up
-- Pressing Enter on empty list shows an subtasks box with an error
 - Help modal needs to scroll on smaller windows
 - No obvious way to know if there are more items in a list off-screen
 - Sub-task count not visible on last item in a list longer than the vertical height